Straightening laws for Chow rings of matroids: Introduction

 Our approach to Poincar\'{e} duality is closely related to the approach in \cite{BES}, which is in turn inspired by an argument of Hampe \cite{Ham17} in the case of Boolean matroids.
 However, there are significant differences.
 For example, the argument in \cite{BES} relies on Poincar\'{e} duality for Boolean matroids.

 In Section~\ref{sec:2}, we prove Theorem~\ref{thm:aug} and then deduce Theorem~\ref{thm:nonaug} from it.
 In Section~\ref{sec:3}, we explain a consequences of our approach: the (augmented) Chow ring of a matroid has a direct sum decomposition indexed by $\overline{\mathcal{L}}_{\mathrm{M}}$.
 We use this to derive a new recursion for the Hilbert series of $A^{\bullet}(\mathrm{M})$ and $\underline{A}^{\bullet}(\mathrm{M})$.
+This decomposition also gives different proof of Theorem~\ref{SM}.
 In Section~\ref{ref:sec4}, we construct an \emph{algebra with straightening law} related to the Chow ring of a matroid.
+We use this to give another proof of Theorem~\ref{SMnonaug}.